chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Available Date

-### Question

-- When would you be available to start?
+> When would you be available to start?
-- What is your earliest possible starting date?
+> What is your earliest possible starting date?

-### Answer

 I am available to start immediately.

 ## Visa

-### Question

-- Do you already have a valid work permit for Germany, or would you need sponsorship?
+> Do you already have a valid work permit for Germany, or would you need sponsorship?
-- What is your current visa status?
+> What is your current visa status?

-### Answer

 I already hold an Opportunity Card work permit, so I'm authorized to work in Germany without requiring sponsorship.

+> How long is your Opportunity Card valid for?

+It's valid until November 2025.

 ## Salary

-> - What are your salary expectations?
+> What are your salary expectations?
+> What salary do you envision?
-> - Do you have a salary range in mind?
+> Do you have a salary range in mind?

-Based on my experience and my research of the Munich market, I would expect something in the €60,000 to €70,000 range.
-But I'm open to discussion depending on the overall package - things like benefits, growth opportunities, and the specific responsibilities of the role
+Based on my experience and my research of the Munich market, my salary expectation is in the €60k to €70k range.
+But I'm open to discussion depending on the overall package, including benefits, growth opportunities, and the specific responsibilities of the role.

-> - Is this range based on your current salary, or on market research?
+> Is this range based on your current salary, or on market research?

 It's mainly based on my research of the Munich market and my 8 years of experience in web development.

+> If we offered €55k, would you consider it?

+If the offer was around €55k, I'd definitely want to look at the full package first.
+Benefits, career growth, and responsibilities matter a lot to me as well.

+€55k is a bit below my target range, but I'd be open to discussing it if the role offers strong growth opportunities and is a great fit for my skills.

+> What's the minimum salary you would accept?

+Based on the market in Munich and my background, I believe €60 is a fair salary, but I'm open to a conversation about the full package.

+> What is your current salary?

+I prefer to focus on the market value of the role here in Munich and the skills I bring, rather than my current salary.
+My expectation is based on my experience and the Munich market, not directly on my current salary.